uitsmijter/Documentation/content/general/about.md

 example, [RFC 6750](https://www.rfc-editor.org/rfc/rfc6750.html) defines the Bearer Token usage, which specifies how to use access tokens in HTTP requests.

-All information you need to install, configure, run the server, as well as configuring the client libraries are covered in this documentation.
-Our goal is to present you everything you need in an understandable language.
-If you are missing some aspects, please do not hesitate to [contact us](mailto:sales@uitsmijter.io).
-We are improving the documentation constantly.
+All information you need to install, configure, and run the server, as well as configure the client libraries, is covered in this documentation.
+Our goal is to present everything you need in an understandable language.
+If you find some aspects are missing, please do not hesitate to [contact us](mailto:sales@uitsmijter.io).
+We are continuously improving the documentation.
 Your feedback is welcome.

 ## Further readings